Milan-Sharma1/RJPOLICE_HACK_186_PrimeTech_1/README.md

    - Authorized administrators log in securely via authenticated sessions to access the dashboard.
    - The dashboard offers detailed analytics and graphical representations based on aggregated user feedback, facilitating actionable insights and operational enhancements.

-## Deployment

-This project is currently deployed and accessible at https://rajasthanpolicefeedback.000webhostapp.com/.

 ## Contributing

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request for review.